 Many illicit web services of interest to researchers are hosted publicly on the Internet and can be freely accessed.
 Scraping these sites and storing them in a research database is a time-consuming task, since it is required to develop and maintain custom crawlers, create accounts for register-only sites, and bypass technical barriers placed by site administrators.
 Thus, having access to such data is of great interest to researchers, which otherwise would need to spend various weeks designing and running their own crawlers.
-This also permits greater collaboration with other research groups and ensures the reproducibility of results as researchers can be certain that they are working from the comparable datasets.
+This also permits greater collaboration with other research groups and ensures the reproducibility of results.

 Existing projects that provide scraped data have been used in a variety of projects.
-For example, data crawled from different cybercrime-related online communities has been released publicly for academic researchers, including underground forums [24], [20], [1], chan boards [18], or Darknet Markets [4], [25].
-Crawled data have also been used by journalists, such as Unicorn Riot's repository of Discord channels owned by far-right groups [21], which are increasingly organising on public online platforms.
+For example, data crawled from different cybercrime-related online communities has been released publicly for academic researchers, including underground forums [25], [21], [2], chan boards [19], or Darknet Markets [5], [26].
+Crawled data have also been used by journalists, such as Unicorn Riot's repository of Discord channels owned by far-right groups [22], which are increasingly organising on public online platforms.

 Existing available datasets run the risk of becoming outdated as new posts are added.
-Also, the ecosystem of online communities related to cybercrime is ephemeral, with new sites starting and ceasing operations rapidly (e.g. due to police takedowns [12]) Thus, researchers often need to develop their own crawling operation, which starts from the development of the crawler and finishes either when the required data is gathered, or when the site goes offline.
+Also, the ecosystem of online communities related to cybercrime is ephemeral, with new sites starting and ceasing operations rapidly (e.g. due to police takedowns [13]) Thus, researchers often need to develop their own crawling operation, which starts from the development of the crawler and finishes either when the required data is gathered, or when the site goes offline.
 However, especially for research on clandestine communities, the administrators of some websites do not want their site to be scraped, and so will implement defences to restrict access to human users only.
 These involve both explicit technical design decisions (such as requiring Captchas or inclusion of trap links) and human intervention (such as scrutinising logs of user activity for suspicious behaviours).
 Other websites may not intentionally defend against scraping but will have features in the design of the site that impact the scraping.
 The prevention methods are designed to impact scrapers in different ways.
 Some methods try to protect the site by preventing access, whereas others aim to slow-down the process.
 They may attempt to make data gathering difficult, or to identify and attack web scrapers on their site.
 These methods have varying success at stopping certain types of web scrapers or crawlers from accessing the website, or from gathering its content.
-Existing works have provided tips and insights into how to develop crawlers for adversarial environments [10], [3], [19].
-However, these typically lack a proper analysis of the impact incurred by anti-crawling techniques and the level of difficulty to bypass chat and instant messaging channels, and content sharing platforms Citation blinded for review.
+Existing works have provided tips and insights into how to develop crawlers for adversarial environments [11], [4], [20].
+However, these typically lack a proper analysis of the impact incurred by anti-crawling techniques and the level of difficulty to bypass them.

+Contributions In this paper, we set out a comprehensive accounting of the different anti-crawling defences which we have observed 'in the wild' while developing web crawlers and scrapers, and present a catalogue of these defences.
+Concretely, we have been crawling various cybercrime communities for more than four years, including web forums, chat and instant messaging channels, and content sharing platforms [25].
 We classify the anti-crawling techniques into distinct categories and provide details of the different strategies adopted to bypass them.
 We then evaluate the success of each defensive measure, based on the effectiveness of the defence in preventing access to the site, delaying access to the site, and the ease of countering the defence.

-Contributions In this paper, we set out a comprehensive accounting of the different anti-crawling defences which we have observed 'in the wild' while developing web crawlers and scrapers, and present a catalogue of these defences.
-Concretely, we have been crawling various cybercrime communities for more than four years, including web forums,